woocommerce/woocommerce/docs/extension-development/check-if-woo-is-active.md

 }
 ```

+**Note**: The `before_woocommerce_init` hook is also an option, running just _before_ WooCommerce's initialization

-Using the hooks recommended above means you have access to WooCommerce functions, which can then be used to check for additional conditions.
-For example, you might want to check the version of WooCommerce before proceeding:
+Using the above hooks grants access to WooCommerce functions, enabling further condition checks.
+For instance, you might want to verify WooCommerce's version to ensure compatibility with your code:

 ```php
 add_action( 'woocommerce_init', 'prefix_woocommerce_init' );